 Check on the power source of the fence charger – AC or DC powers some while others need solar energy.

 Finally, think carefully about the material of your fence.
 You can generally buy electric poultry netting made of aluminum or galvanized.

 Both offer some resistance to rusting, but the poly rope has higher tensile strength and offers incredible power – so it’s a third option you might want to consider.

 You might be hesitant to shop for an electric fence for chickens because you are worried that they aren’t exactly safe.

-Don’t worry – an electric chicken fence is just about as safe as it can get.
+Don’t worry – an electric chicken fence is about as safe as possible.

-The only safety concern you have to watch out for is when a chicken gets its head stuck inside the electric fence.
+You must watch out for the only safety concern when a chicken gets its head stuck inside the electric fence.

 However, you can eliminate this worry by making sure you select one with appropriate-sized openings that are suitable for the size of your chickens.